 There are many aspects of being at school that are challenging and stressful for children and adolescents who have autism.
-This can lead to school refusal, and a recent research study conducted in Norway has explored the risk of school refusal for students who have autism (Munkhaugen et al. 2017).
+This can lead to school refusal, and a recent research study conducted in Norway has explored the risk of school refusal for Autistic students (Munkhaugen et al. 2017).
 The study, conducted over a 20 day period, included 216 primary and high school students of whom 78 had autism.

 School refusal will have a negative affect on academic and social development and can lead to a student completely dropping out of school.
 This will have consequences for future employment and create a need for social security benefits.
 The behaviours associated with school refusal are also stressful for parents and siblings, and of concern for the school and teachers.

 While the Norwegian study confirmed a high level of school refusal for Autistic students, it did not explore in depth the reasons why school is perceived as so averse and to be avoided.
 From my extensive clinical experience there are several reasons a student might engage in school refusal behaviour, including: